irsbugs/cmrt/Who can Log in V2.md

 **external_identifier**: Supplied via .csv import file.
 No duplication of External Identifiers between .csv import files.
 **user**: WordPress sequential.
 Deleted users are removed from WordPress database and User ID is lost.

-WordPress database: After *ian* and *president* were deleted.
-Then *president* added again and is assigned the WordPress ID = 7
+WordPress database: After *ian* and *president* and other experimental *users* were deleted.
+Then *president* was added again and is assigned the WordPress ID = 14
 ```
 MariaDB [cmrailtr_czhn1]> SELECT ID, user_login, user_nicename, display_name, user_status, user_email FROM bsen_users;
 +----+----------------+----------------+----------------+-------------+------------------------------+